dwiwijaya/localhost-explorer/readme.md

 | WordPress | `wp-config.php` | `/`                 |
 | JS Apps   | `package.json`  | `/dist` or `/build` |

-If no framework is detected, the folder is treated as a normal directory.
+📌 If no framework is detected, the folder is treated as a **standard directory**.

 ---

 ## 🧩 Supported JavaScript Projects

-* React (CRA, Vite)
+* ⚛️ React (CRA, Vite)
-* Vue (Vue CLI, Vite)
+* 🟢 Vue (Vue CLI, Vite)
-* Next.js
+* ▲ Next.js
-* Vanilla JS
+* 🧪 Vanilla JS

 > If no production build is found, the project will be marked as **JS (dev)**.

 ---

-## 🔐 Security
+## 🔐 Security Considerations

-* Prevents directory traversal (`../`)
+* 🚫 Blocks `../` path traversal
-* Restricts access to document root only
+* 🔒 Limits access strictly to document root
-* Uses `realpath()` validation
+* 🛡️ Uses `realpath()` validation everywhere

+Safe to use as a local development dashboard.

 ---

 ## 🚧 Roadmap

+Planned improvements:

-* Auto detect running dev servers (3000, 5173, etc.)
+* 🔎 Detect running dev servers (3000, 5173, etc.)
-* Open dev server links directly
+* 🔗 Open dev server URLs directly
-* Dark mode
+* 🌙 Dark mode
-* Project favorites / pinning
+* ⭐ Favorite / pin projects
+* 🐳 Docker detection
-* Docker & Python framework detection
+* 🐍 Python framework support

 ---

 ## 🤝 Contributing

-Contributions are welcome.
+Contributions are very welcome ❤️

 1. Fork the repository
-2. Create your feature branch
+2. Create a feature branch
 3. Commit your changes
 4. Open a pull request

+Ideas, issues, and feedback are appreciated.

 ---

 ## 📄 License

-MIT License
+MIT License — free to use, modify, and share.

 ---

 ## 👨‍💻 Author

-Built for developers who work with many local projects and want a clean, productive localhost experience.
+Built for developers who juggle **many local projects** and want a **clean, productive localhost experience**.

----

-Happy coding 🚀
+If this tool helps you, consider ⭐ starring the repo!